 Like Other Advisers and business enterprises, Federated Investment Counseling's business relies on the security and reliability of information and communications technology, systems and networks.
-The Federated Advisory Companies use externally hosted or cloud-based systems and technology, and rely on third parties, for information and data management and governance and disaster recovery, and are exploring innovative technological solutions and products involving artificial intelligence and financial technology.
+The Federated Advisory Companies use externally hosted or cloud-based systems and technology, artificial intelligence and machine learning, and rely on third parties, for information and data management and governance and disaster recovery.
+The Federated Advisory Companies are further exploring innovative technological solutions and products involving artificial intelligence and financial technology.
+Artificial intelligence is still in its early stages, and the introduction and incorporation of artificial intelligence technologies may result in unintended consequences or other new or expanded risks and liabilities, such as if outputs are deficient or biased.
+There is no guarantee that the use of artificial intelligence or machine learning will result in outperformance of an investment relative to the market or relevant benchmark.

 Federated Investment Counseling, as well as certain service providers, also generate, compile and process information for purposes of preparing and making filings or reports to governmental agencies, or providing reports or statements to customers, and a cybersecurity attack or incident that impacts that information, or the generation and filing processes, may prevent required regulatory filings and reports from being made, or reports or statements from being delivered, or cause the inadvertent release of confidential information (possibly resulting in the violation of applicable privacy laws).
-Cyber incidents involving Federated Investment Counseling's, or its products' or service providers', regulators or exchanges to which confidential, personally identifiable or other information is reported or filed also may result in unauthorized disclosure or compromise of, or access to, such information.
+Cyber incidents involving Federated Investment Counseling's, or its products' or service providers', regulators or exchanges to which confidential, personally identifiable or other information.
 The use of the Internet and other electronic media and technology exposes Federated Investment Counseling, its clients, and its service providers, and their respective operations, to potential risks from cybersecurity attacks or incidents (collectively, cyber-events).
 Hybrid work environments may increase the risk of cyber incidents given the increase in cyber-attack surface stemming from the use of non-office or personal devices and technology.
 There can be no assurance that potential system interruptions, other technology-related issues, or the cost necessary to rectify any problems would not have a material adverse effect on Federated Investment Counseling and its ability to provide services.